temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule backfill: Backfill a past time range of actions

- The `temporal schedule backfill` command runs the Actions that would have been run in a given time interval, all at once.
+ The `temporal schedule backfill` command runs the Actions that would have been run in a given time interval, all at once

- You can use backfill to fill in Workflow Runs from a time period when the Schedule was paused, from before the Schedule was created, from the future, or to re-process an interval that was processed.
+ You can use backfill to fill in Workflow Runs from a time period when the Schedule was paused, from before the Schedule was created, from the future, or to re-process an interval that was processed

 Schedule backfills require a Schedule ID, along with the time in which to run the Schedule.
 You can optionally override the overlap policy.
-It usually only makes sense to run backfills with either `BufferAll` or `AllowAll` (other policies will only let one or two runs actually happen).
+It usually only makes sense to run backfills with either `BufferAll` or `AllowAll` (other policies will only let one or two runs actually happen)

 Example: